 (2) Maximum values of vertical deflections may be specified by the relevant authorities or, where not specified, agreed for a specific project by relevant parties.

-NOTE Suggested values of maximum permitted vertical deflections are given in Table A.1.10 unless the National Annex gives different values.
+NOTE Suggested values of maximum permitted vertical deflections are given in Table A.1.10 (NDP) unless the National Annex gives different values.

 (3) Where the functioning of, or potential damage to, the structure or to elements other than structural is being considered, the verification of deflection should take account of effects from permanent and variable actions that occur after execution.